dnanexus/dxda/README.md

 will create manifest files containing each containing 100 files per project.
 For example if there are 300 total files in manifest.json.bz2, the output of this command will create three files named: `manifest_001.json.bz2`, `manifest_002.json.bz2`, and `manifest_003.json.bz2`.
 Each of these files can be used independently with the download agent.

-## Development Environment and Running with Docker
+## Development environment and running with Docker

 `dx-download-agent` is written in Go and releases of its binary are generally self-contained (i.e. you do not need extra dependencies to run the executable for your architecture).
 We also provide a Dockerized version that includes the necessary dependencies to develop for `dxda` and also run it.